CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

    - **n-transactions:** the total number of confirmed transactions per day.
    - **estimated-transaction-volume-usd:** the total estimated value in USD of transactions on the blockchain.

-Later on will be added some new features that could help us predict the Bitcoin price:
+## **Project pipeline**

+The project is structured like this:
+- **Data crawling:** Bitcoin data retrieval via APIs call
+- **Feature engineering:** manipulation, visualization and feature extraction
+- **Models’ train / validation:** by performing hyperparameter tuning and cross validation based on different methods of splitting the dataset
+- **Final scores:** testing the final models and compare the results

+Project carried out with `Apache Spark` (but during feature engineering I converted the Spark dataframe to a Pandas one to make some plots)

+## **Data crawling / Feature engineering**
+After obtaining the features regarding the technical data of the blockchain and the price of Bitcoin by contacting the APIs of Blockchain.org and the two exchanges, other features are added:
-*   **next-market-price:** represents the price of Bitcoin for the next day (this will be the target variable on which to make predictions)
+*   **next-market-price:** represents the price of Bitcoin for the next day (this will be the target variable on which to make predictions).
-*   **sma-x-days:** indicators that calculate the average price over a specified number of days.
-They are commonly used by traders to identify trends and potential buy or sell signals
+*   **sma-x-days:** indicators that calculate the average price over a specified number of days (5, 7, 10, 20, 50 and 100 days in our case).
+They are commonly used by traders to identify trends and potential buy or sell signals.
-*   **avg-ohlc-price:** indicators that calculate the open, high, low and close average price over 7 days.

-All the features will be divided into two distinct groups:
+All these features will be divided into two distinct groups:
-- **Base features:** contains ohlcv and currency statistics
+- **Base features:** contains all the Currency Statistics features
-- **Base and additional features:** contains the Base features plus the additional features divided based on their correlation value:
+- **Base and additional features:** contains the Base features plus the additional features divided based on their correlation value with the price:
-    - If >= 0.6, then then they will be considered the **most correlated**
+    - If >= 0.6, then then they will be considered **most correlated**.
-    - If < 0.6, then then they will be considered the **least correlated**
+    - If < 0.6, then then they will be considered **least correlated**.

-The strategy for the next notebooks will be as follows:
+The strategy for the model's train / validation phase will be:
 - Test models with base features
-- See if by adding the additional most and least correlated features to them improves the situation
+- See if by adding the additional most and least correlated features to them improves the performance

 The whole dataset will be splitted into two sets:
-* **Train / Validation set:** will be used to train the models and validate the performances
+* **Train / Validation set:** will be used to train the models and validate the performances.
 * **Test set:** will be used to perform price prediction on never-before-seen data (the last 3 months of the original dataset will be used).

-## **Methods**
-Several types of regression algorithms will be used, including: **Linear Regression**, **Generalized Linear Regression**, **Random Forest Regressor** and **Gradient Boosting Tree Regressor** to see their differences and how they perform in the various stages of training / validation and testing.

-In order to train and validate the model I will try several approaches:
-- **Default without normalization:** Make predictions using the chosen base model
-- **Default with normalization:** Like the previous one but features are normalized

-Then the features that gave on average the most satisfactory results (for each model) are chosen and proceeded with:

-- **Hyperparameter tuning:** Researching the best parameters to use
-- **Cross Validation:** Validate the performance of the model with the chosen parameters

-If the final results are satisfactory, the model will be trained on the whole train / validation set and saved to later make predictions on the test set.

----
+## **Models train / validation**
-For each approach the train / validation set will be split according to the chosen splitting method (in order to figure out which one works best for our problem):
+During this phase the dataset will be splitted according to different splitting method (in order to figure out which one works best for our problem):

-- **Block time series splits:** Involves dividing the time series into blocks of equal length, and then using each block as a separate fold for cross-validation.
+- **Block time series splits:** involves dividing the time series into blocks of equal length, and then using each block as a separate fold for cross-validation.

    ![block-splits.png](./notebooks/images/block-splits.png)

-- **Walk forward time series splits:** Involves using a sliding window approach to create the training and validation sets for each fold.
+- **Walk forward time series splits:** involves using a sliding window approach to create the training and validation sets for each fold.
 The model is trained on a fixed window of historical data, and then validated on the next observation in the time series.
 This process is repeated for each subsequent observation, with the window sliding forward one step at a time.

    ![walk-forward-splits.png](./notebooks/images/walk-forward-splits.png)

-- **Single time series split** Involves dividing the time series considering as validation set a narrow period of time and as train set everything that happened before this period, in such a way as to best benefit from the trend in the short term.
+- **Single time series split** involves dividing the time series considering as validation set a narrow period of time and as train set everything that happened before this period, in such a way as to best benefit from the trend in the short term.

    ![single-split.png](./notebooks/images/single-split.png)

-## **Evaluation framework:**
+Several types of regression algorithms will be used, including:
+* **Linear Regression**
+* **Generalized Linear Regression**
+* **Random Forest Regressor**
+* **Gradient Boosting Tree Regressor**

+To see their differences and how they perform in the various stages of training / validation and testing.

+Different types of metrics will be used, including:
+* **RMSE (Root Mean Squared Error)**
+* **MSE (Mean Squared Error)**
+* **MAE (Mean Absolute Error)**
+* **MAPE (Mean Absolute Percentage Error)**
+* **R2 (R-squared)**
+* **Adjusted R2**

-Different types of metrics will be used, including: **RMSE (Root Mean Squared Error)**, **MSE (Mean Squared Error)**, **MAE (Mean Absolute Error)**, **MAPE (Mean Absolute Percentage Error)**, **R2 (R-squared)** and **Adjusted R2** to get a complete picture of the performance of the various models.
+To get a complete picture of the performance of the various models.

 Since predicting the price accurately is very difficult I will see also how good the models are at predicting whether the price will go up or down.
-For each row in our predictions let's consider the actual market-price, next-market-price and our predicted next-market-price (prediction).
-I compute whether each prediction is correct (1) or not (0):
+* I compute whether each prediction is correct (1) or not (0)

-$$
-prediction\_is\_correct
-=
-\begin{cases}
-0 \text{ if [(market-price > next-market-price) and (market-price < prediction)] or [(market-price < next-market-price) and (market-price > prediction)]} \\
-1 \text{ if [(market-price > next-market-price) and (market-price > prediction)] or [(market-price < next-market-price) and (market-price < prediction)]}
-\end{cases}
-$$

-Then I count the number of correct prediction:
+* Then I count the number of correct prediction
-$$
-correct\_predictions
-=
-\sum_{i=0}^{total\_rows} prediction\_is\_correct
-$$

-Finally I compute the percentage of **accuracy** of the model:
+* Finally I compute the percentage of accuracy of the model
-$$
-\\
-accuracy
-=
-(correct\_predictions / total\_rows)
-* 100
-$$

-# **Project flow**
-The project to be executed from start to finish follows the following pipeline:
-* 1. **Data crawling:** Bitcoin data retrieval via API call to Blockchain.com
-* 2. **Feature engineering:** manipulation, visualization and feature extraction
-* 3. **Models’ train / validation:** to train the models and evaluate them by performing hyperparameter tuning and cross validation based on different methods of splitting the dataset.
-* 4. **Final scores:** Test the final models and compare the results to answer the initial question
+The train / validation pipeline will be:
+- **Default without normalization:** make predictions using the base model.
+- **Default with normalization:** like the previous one but features are normalized.

+Then the features that gave on average the most satisfactory results (for each model) are chosen and proceeded with:
+- **Hyperparameter tuning:** finding the best parameters to use.
+During this phase I compute a score for each parameter chosen by each split, assigning weights based on:
+   * Their frequency for each split (if the same parameters are chosen from several splits, these will have greater weight)
+   * The split they belong to (the closer the split is to today's date the more weight they will have)
+   * Their RMSE value for each split (the lower this is, the more weight they will have)

+   Then, the overall score will be calculated by putting together these 3 weights for each parameter and the one with the best score will be the chosen parameter

+- **Cross Validation:** validate the performance of the model with the chosen parameters.

+If the final results are satisfactory, the model will be trained on the whole train / validation set and saved in order to make predictions on the test set.

+## **Final scores**
+After loading the previously trained models on the whole train / validation set, the test set is divided into further mini-sets of 1 week, 15 days, 1 month and 3 months to see how the models' performance degrades as time increases.

 # **Project structure**